 7. Gain Confidence about Data Security in the Cloud.
 If your company holds on to any significant amount of data and information, there is a good chance that you are – or should be – storing it in the cloud.
 Are you afraid of the cloud?
 Don’t understand it?
 Check out this informative article to learn more.

 Key takeaway: The cloud can be a safe place as long as you choose the right provider.

 8. What is a CIO?
 This article looks at the challenges inherent in managing information security in an organization.

 Key takeaway: The article explains the difference between CIO and CTO and lists important steps that any information security leader can take to keep their organization safe.

 9. Create a Church Security Plan for a House of Worship.
 Securing a house of worship can be, in some ways, very different from securing a parking lot, construction site, or some other area.
 This article presents some specific things that those looking to secure houses of worship need to know.

 Key takeaway: While you should be prepared for serious incidents such as an active shooter, more simply safety precautions such as well-marked exits, smoke alarms, and sprinkler systems are just as important.

 10. Mounting a Guard Booth Provides Versatile Security.
-A guard booth can be an excellent place to house security staff, as well as security equipment such as video monitors and communications equipment.
+A guard booth or security shack can be an excellent place to house security staff, as well as security equipment such as video monitors and communications equipment.